Alberto0235/RF-Antennas-Lab/lab01_power_balance/README.md

 ## How to reproduce
 1. Open NEC models with 4NEC2 (or compatible NEC viewer) and run the simulations.
 2. Run `plot_ddr_dipole.m` in MATLAB (or Octave) to reproduce radiation resistance and gain results.
-3. Figures are available in `results/`.

 ## License
 Reports: CC BY 4.0.